gaswelder/react-slippy-map/readme.md

 ```

-## Controlling the map position
+## Controlling the map state

-The map needs the `center` property to be set to the coordinates of the central
+The map needs the `center` and `zoom` properties to be set.
+When the user drags
+the map, its `onCenterChange` property is called with the new center coordinates
-point in the viewport.
-When the user drags the map, its `onCenterChange`
+as the argument.
+When the user uses the mouse wheel, the map's `onZoomChange`
-property is called with the new center coordinates as the argument.
-It's up to
+property is called with the new zoom level as the argument.
+It's up to the
-the parent component then to pass the new value back to the map.
+parent component then to apply the new state values and pass them back to the
+map as properties.

 An example implementation of an uncontrolled map component might thus be: